 Europe, UK, and Australia are typically more expensive locations whereas some non-traditional study abroad destinations are more affordable.
 Additionally, students who study in less traditional locations are usually looked upon more favorably by scholarships, just like the students who study abroad for a full semester or year.

 The truth is that tuition and fees of certain study abroad programs cost less than or the same as Texas Tech tuition and fees.
-Conversely, some study abroad programs cost more than the cost of attendance at TTU for an entire academic year (approximately $25,600 for undergraduate residents).
+Conversely, some study abroad programs cost more than the cost of attendance at TTU for an entire academic year (approximately $27,156 for academic year 2020-2021 for undergraduate residents).
 For this reason, it is imperative that students discuss study abroad program options with the TTU Study Abroad team and are transparent about existing financial restraints.
 An early discussion about a student's plan for funding their study abroad experience allows advisors to help students connect with a variety of financial resources and choose a program that makes sense for their budget.

 Texas Tech recognizes that not all students who want to study abroad are financially able to do so; however, this is often because students are unwilling to consider more affordable program options and/or do not give themselves enough time to apply for financial aid, loans, and multiple scholarships.